Palliative Medicine

 Features of Palliative Medicine

-Cancer patients and their families often suffer from worries about treatments, pains, mental distresses and hardships of life at all the stages of the disease.
+Cancer patients and their families often suffer from worries about treatments, physical pains, mental distresses, and hardships of life at all the stages of the disease.
 Physical pains can be treated with supportive care provided at relevant clinical departments, but when the symptoms have progressed or the supportive care is not proven as effective enough, and when special attention is required mentally, the Division of Palliative Medicine will provide them with palliative care.
-At this division, doctors and other medical staff having ample expertise in palliative medicine will provide palliative care doing their best to reduce the patients' agonies.
+At this division, a multidisciplinary team consisting of doctor specializing in palliative medicine, psychotherapist, pharmacist, nurse, and medical social worker will provide palliative care working in cooperation with each other to reduce the patients' agonies.

 Features and Therapeutic Strategies of the Division at the SCC